Minimal volume invariants, topological sphere theorems and biorthogonal curvature on 4-manifolds: Proof of the Main Results

 \subsection{Proof of Theorem \ref{thmSub2}}

-\begin{proof} In order to prove the first assertion we assume that $M^4$ is isometrically immersed into $\Bbb{S}^{4+m}.$ We already know from Theorem \ref{thmSub} that $4K_{1}^\perp\geq -\|\alpha\|^2 + 8H^2 +4$ Moreover, since $\|\alpha\|^{2}< 4$ we have $4K_{1}^\perp> 8H^{2}\ge 0.$ From here it follows that $M^4$ has positive biorthogonal curvature.
-In particular, it is easy to see that the estimate (\ref{estAC}) holds (for $p=2$).
-Therefore, we may use Theorem \ref{thmAC} to deduce that $H_{2}(M,\Bbb{Z})=0$ and since $M^4$ has finite fundamental group, we can apply Lemma 2.2 in \cite{AC} to conclude that $M^4$ is homeomorphic to sphere $\Bbb{S}^4,$ as desired.
+\begin{proof} In order to prove the first assertion we assume that $M^4$ is isometrically immersed into $\Bbb{S}^{4+m}.$ Moreover, we already know from Theorem \ref{thmSub} that Taking into account that $\|\alpha\|^{2}< 4$ we immediately deduce $4K_{1}^\perp> 8H^{2}\ge 0,$ in other words, $M^4$ has positive biorthogonal curvature.
+Hence, it is easy to see that (\ref{estAC}) holds (for $p=2$).
+Whence, we may use again Theorem \ref{thmAC} to deduce that $H_{2}(M,\Bbb{Z})=0$ and since $M^4$ has finite fundamental group, we can apply Lemma 2.2 in \cite{AC} to conclude that $M^4$ is homeomorphic to the sphere $\Bbb{S}^4,$ as desired.